 Many people experience heel pain occasionally, but if your symptoms last for more than a few days, it’s vital to seek treatment.
 At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and his team provide minimally invasive treatments for heel pain.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+To make an appointment, call our office or request an appointment online today.

 Heel pain is discomfort that occurs at the back of your foot.
 Often, it’s due to general wear-and-tear, but if your symptoms persist or worsen, it may point to a more serious underlying condition.